 Station Art Plan

-Blue proposes to create three station landmarks, symbolizing the history and architecture of La Verne and the community’s connection to water.
-The artwork will become engaging landmarks visible from the train station and surrounding streets.
-A central theme in her art concept is the shared history of citrus and water.
+Blue plans to create three station landmarks, symbolizing the history and architecture of La Verne and the community’s connection to water.
+The artworks will become engaging landmarks visible from the train station and surrounding streets.
+A central theme in her art plan is the shared history of citrus and water.
 The steps of an old orchard ladder, both literally and metaphorically, will create a repeating zig-zag pattern – an ancient symbol of water.
 This pattern appears in the ceramic tile ornamentation of the Metropolitan Water District’s Weymouth Tower, a landmark in the City of La Verne.
-The zig-zag shape was also prominently featured as the roofline of the nowdemolished La Verne Orange and Lemon Grower’s Association building.
+The zig-zag shape was also prominently featured as the roofline of the now-demolished La Verne Orange and Lemon Grower’s Association building.
 An important example of shared infrastructure in the La Verne area is Arrow Highway.
 This important connector will be symbolized in the artwork by arrow-shaped, colored concrete bases for each sculpture.
 Each ‘arrow’ will point to one of three important community partners (Downtown La Verne – symbolizing the city; the University of La Verne; and the Pomona Fairplex); thus each sculpture will be oriented in a different direction.

 For more information on the artist and artwork, click here for the latest station fact sheet.